Dense Continuous-Time Optical Flow from Events and Frames: Methodology

 \subsection{Multi-View Correlation Volumes}

 We compute correlation volumes to guide correspondence search in space and time by associating subsequent views with the reference view.
 This association is visualized in Figure \ref{fig:corr_lookup} and \ref{fig:overview}.
 We use the features created from voxel grid $V_0^{CR}$ and optionally $I_\text{r}$ to create the feature maps for the reference view.
-For each subsequent view $i$, we compute features from voxel grid $V_i^{CR}$ to compute the correlation volume $C_i^1$ as in definition \eqref{eq:corr_compute_v}.
-This step is repeated until view $N-1$ is reached.
-For the final/target view, we optionally compute a correlation volume $C_I^1$ from the boundary image features as in definition \eqref{eq:corr_compute_i}.
-A more detailed description is available in the supplementary material.
+For each subsequent view $j$, we compute features from voxel grid $V_j^{CR}$ to compute the correlation volume as in equations \eqref{eq:corr_compute} and \eqref{eq:corr_compute_v}.
+For the final/target view, we optionally compute a correlation volume from the boundary image features as in equations \eqref{eq:corr_compute} and \eqref{eq:corr_compute_i}.
+We perform the computation of all correlation volumes in parallel with batched matrix multiplication.